enzet/map-machine/README.md

 Röntgen icon set
 ----------------

 The central feature of the project is Röntgen icon set.
-It is a set of monochrome 14 × 14 px pixel-aligned icons.
+It is a set of monochrome 14 × 14 px pixel-aligned icons specially created for Map Machine project.
 Unlike the Map Machine source code, which is under MIT license, all icons are under [CC BY](http://creativecommons.org/licenses/by/4.0/) license.
 So, with the appropriate credit icon set can be used outside the project.
 Some icons can be used as emoji symbols.

 All icons tend to support a common design style, which is heavily inspired by [Maki](https://github.com/mapbox/maki), [Osmic](https://github.com/gmgeo/osmic), and [Temaki](https://github.com/ideditor/temaki).

-Icons are used to visualize tags for nodes and areas.
-Unlike other renderers, Map Machine can use more than one icon to visualize an entity and use colors to visualize [`colour`](https://wiki.openstreetmap.org/wiki/Key:colour) value or other entity properties (like [`material`](https://wiki.openstreetmap.org/wiki/Key:material) or [`genus`](https://wiki.openstreetmap.org/wiki/Key:genus)).

 ![Icons](doc/grid.svg)

 Feel free to request new icons via issues for whatever you want to see on the map.
 No matter how frequently the tag is used in OpenStreetMap since the final goal is to cover all tags.
 However, commonly used tags have priority, other things being equal.

 Generate icon grid and sets of individual icons with `map-machine icons`.
-It will create `out/icon_grid.svg` file, and SVG files in `out/icons_by_id` directory where files are named using shape identifiers (e.g. `power_tower_portal_2_level.svg`) and in `icons_by_name` directory where files are named using shape names (e.g. `Röntgen portal two-level transmission tower.svg`).
+It will update `doc/grid.svg` file, and create SVG files in `out/icons_by_id` directory where files are named using shape identifiers (e.g. `power_tower_portal_2_level.svg`) and in `icons_by_name` directory where files are named using shape names (e.g. `Röntgen portal two-level transmission tower.svg`).
 Files from the last directory are used in OpenStreetMap wiki (e.g. [`File:Röntgen_portal_two-level_transmission_tower.svg`](https://wiki.openstreetmap.org/wiki/File:R%C3%B6ntgen_portal_two-level_transmission_tower.svg)).

 Map features
 ------------

+### Extra icons ###

+Map Machine uses icons to visualize tags for nodes and areas.
+But unlike other renderers, Map Machine can use more than one icon to visualize an entity and use colors to visualize [`colour`](https://wiki.openstreetmap.org/wiki/Key:colour) value or other entity properties (like [`material`](https://wiki.openstreetmap.org/wiki/Key:material) or [`genus`](https://wiki.openstreetmap.org/wiki/Key:genus)).

 ### Isometric building shapes ###